Online Teaching Certification Pathways

 Online Teaching Certification & Re-Certification Options

-Our District offers the Quality Online Teaching & Learning (QOTL) Trainings multiple times each academic year.
-The courses are facilitated by Instructional Technologists, Designers and DE Coordinators from our three sister colleges.
-QOTL cohorts are asynchronous online Canvas courses, so they give faculty a student's perspective of learning online on Canvas.
-Below are your options for completing QOTL offerings for online teaching certification, or their equivalents.
+Our District offers Quality Online Teaching & Learning (QOTL) training several times each academic year.
+The courses are facilitated by Instructional Technologists, Instructional Designers, and DE Coordinators from our three sister colleges.
+QOTL is delivered as an asynchronous online Canvas course, allowing faculty to experience learning from a student’s perspective.
+Below are the available options for completing QOTL (or equivalent training) to earn online teaching certification.

 Step 1 - Certification